 8000 BP Eel traps in SW Victoria

-In Lake Condah region of south western Victoria, Aboriginal people constructed an elaborate system of weirs, channels and dams to trap and grow eels.
+In the Lake Condah region of south-western Victoria, Aboriginal people constructed an elaborate system of weirs, channels and dams to trap and grow eels.
 The Gunditjmara prehistoric fishing society, rather than being nomadic, may have established settled housing and trading practices.

 10,000 BP Boomerang in use

 Aboriginal people are thought to have arrived in Tasmania about 35,000 years ago by walking across a land bridge from what it now mainland Australia.
 As the climate changed the land bridge was flooded, isolating the Tasmanians who developed their own subsistence culture.

 About 21,000 years ago a severe ice age known as the Last Glacial Maximum gripped Australia.
 After studying and dating ancient campsites all over Australia, scientists suggest that as much as 80 per cent of the continent was abandoned, with people migrating into smaller, more temperate areas where food was still plentiful.